 Open Access Policy

-EREM provides an immediate open access to its content on the principle that making research freely available to the public supports a greater global knowledge exchange.
+EREM is published open access under the CC-BY 4.0 licence which allows readers to read, download, copy, distribute, print, search, or link to the full texts of the articles.
+The journal provides open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 EREM has been using Open Jounral System (OJS) since 2009.